 A malignant tumour arising from pigment-producing melanocytes found in the skin, eye, and central nervous system.
 Several variants exist.
 Typically presents as a deeply pigmented skin lesion that is new or changing in size, shape, or colour.
-Melanoma is most common at body sites that have received intense, intermittent sun/UV exposure (e.g., on the back in men and the legs in women whose sun exposure is limited to vacations).
-This is in contrast to basal cell carcinoma and squamous cell carcinoma.
+Unlike basal cell carcinoma and squamous cell carcinoma, melanoma is most common at body sites that have received intense, intermittent sun/UV exposure.
+Lesions are more common on the trunk in men and on the legs and feet in women.
 Tanning beds and sun lamps have been positively correlated with melanoma.
 The likelihood of metastatic disease as a complication is high, and in young adults melanoma is a common cause of cancer-related death.

 Once the diagnosis of primary cutaneous malignant melanoma is established, the standard of care is complete excision of the malignancy with an appropriate margin depending on the Breslow depth.
 The goals of treatment are to remove the primary tumour and to prevent persistent disease, local recurrence, and, ultimately, metastatic disease.
 Metastases are treated depending on the site (nodal, in-transit, or systemic).

 A low-grade vasoformative neoplasm associated with human herpesvirus-8 (HHV-8) or Kaposi's sarcoma herpesvirus (KSHV) infection.
 Lesions frequently involve mucocutaneous sites, but may become more extensive to involve the lymph nodes and visceral organs.
 Skin lesions evolve from an early patch, to a plaque, and later to ulcerating tumour nodules.
 There are 4 main subtypes: epidemic AIDS-associated, classic sporadic, iatrogenic and transplant-associated, and African endemic Kaposi's sarcoma.
-In HIV-positive people, highly active antiretroviral therapy (HAART) without treatment interruptions may help prevent Kaposi's sarcoma or result in a less-aggressive presentation.
-AIDS patients with Kaposi's sarcoma should adhere to an effective, uninterrupted antiretroviral regimen in order to avoid disease progression and/or the development of new lesions.
-Non-nucleoside reverse transcriptase inhibitor (NNRTI)-based regimens are as effective as protease inhibitor (PI)-based regimens in terms of their protection.
+In HIV-positive people, antiretroviral therapy without treatment interruptions may help prevent Kaposi's sarcoma or result in a less-aggressive presentation.
+Patients with AIDS-related Kaposi's sarcoma should adhere to an effective, uninterrupted antiretroviral regimen in order to avoid disease progression and/or the development of new lesions.

 Therapy is given for symptom palliation, to prevent disease progression, and for cosmetic reasons.
 Treatment is individualised according to prognosis and the desired outcome of therapy.
 Treatment options are similar for each of the epidemiological forms of Kaposi's sarcoma, but may need to be tailored according to drug availability in resource-poor settings.
 Supportive care may be necessary in severely ill patients.

 Heterogeneous group of uncommon disorders characterised by clonal accumulation of T lymphocytes primarily or exclusively in the skin.
 Mycosis fungoides and its leukaemic variant, Sézary syndrome, are the most common subtypes.
 Establishing a diagnosis is often difficult, as the disease can manifest in a number of different ways, including flat patches, raised plaques, large tumours, and/or marked erythroderma (intense and widespread reddening of the skin).
-Diagnosis is based on clinical findings, skin biopsy, and laboratory blood tests, and usually requires specialist expertise.
+Diagnosis is based on clinical findings, skin biopsy (specimens should be sent for histology, immunophenotyping, and molecular studies), and laboratory blood tests, and usually requires specialist expertise.
 Early-stage disease is usually managed with skin-directed therapy (topical medications, phototherapy, and localised radiotherapy).
 If skin disease is extensive or refractory, or the patient presents with advanced disease, systemic therapies are often necessary (chemotherapy, biological or immunological therapy, photopheresis).
 Clinical trials may be considered in early and advanced disease if the patient is a suitable candidate.
-The choice of skin-directed therapy or systemic treatment is usually dependent on both doctor and patient preference, as no one treatment option has been shown to be superior to another.
+The choice of skin-directed therapy or systemic treatment is usually dependent on both doctor and patient preference, as no one treatment option has been shown to be superior to another. [ ]

-As it is very difficult to predict which AK lesion might progress to squamous cell carcinoma (SCC), the recommendation is to treat all AKs.
+As it is very difficult to predict which actinic keratosis (AK) lesion might progress to SCC, the recommendation is to treat all AKs.
 Treatment options should be chosen depending on variables such as number, size, anatomical location, change in growth pattern, and prior treatment of the lesions.
 The goal of the treatment is the total destruction of the AKs, to minimise the risk of progression to invasive SCC, while obtaining the best cosmetically acceptable outcome.
 Treatment consists of destructive methods (e.g., cryotherapy with liquid nitrogen, curettage with or without electrodesiccation, chemical peels, and photodynamic therapy) or topical medication (e.g., topical fluorouracil, imiquimod, diclofenac, or ingenol mebutate).
 In addition, all patients are advised to wear broad-spectrum sunscreen regardless of treatment.